Vice published altered photos showing Cambodian genocide victims smiling. It unleashed an uproar.

 “One of the classic things is to try to be friendly with your captor.
 So a smile would seem natural.
 I’m sure it’s very easy for the oppressor to smile, because they have all the power, and when you see a smile, you may try to mirror it in order to become synchronized with your captor.
 To make yourself feel like you have some control,” he said, the Khmer Times reported.

-Loughrey also claimed that the colorized portraits “humanize that tragedy,” and that he had worked with victims’ families to restore the photos, according to Reuters.
+Loughrey also claimed that the colorized portraits “humanize" that tragedy and that he had worked with victims’ families to restore the photos, according to Reuters.

 Last month, Vice published mug shots of women arrested in Australia also modified by Loughrey, both by adding color and changing facial expressions to show some of them smiling.